ElenaCoder/ElenaCoder/README.md

 ---

 <p>Welcome to my profile!
 I'm a web developer based in Helsinki, Finland.
-Currently on a journey to master the **React Framework**.
+Currently on a journey to master the React Framework.
 I'm eager to connect, learn, and contribute to exciting projects.
 Thanks for dropping by—let's connect and code together!</p>

 ---